google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 For all of these APIs, actually _using_ the dropped or read-from memory may still be fraught depending on the invariants of the value; it's quite easy to cause a double-free by materializing an owned value from the original data after it has already been read-from or dropped.

 However, they do not produce uninitialized memory.

-### Freshly allocated memory

-Freshly allocated memory (e.g. the yet-unused bytes in [`Vec::with_capacity()`] or just the result of [`Allocator::allocate()`]) is usually uninitialized.
-You can use APIs like [`Allocator::allocate_zeroed()`] if you wish to avoid this, though you can still end up making [invalid values] the same way you can with [`mem::zeroed()`].

-Generally after allocating memory one should make sure that the only part of that memory being read from is known to have been written to.
-This can be tricky in situations around complex data structures like probing hashtables where you have a buffer which only has some segments initialized, determined by complex conditions.

 ## When you might end up making an uninitialized value